Clifton Davis

 Clifton Duncan Davis (born October 4, 1945) is an American actor, singer, songwriter, minister, and author.

 Davis wrote The Jackson 5's No. 2 hit "Never Can Say Goodbye" in 1971.
-He appeared on Broadway in the musicals Two Gentlemen of Verona and Aladdin.
+He has numerous Broadway credits, including Hello, Dolly! (opposite Pearl Bailey); Aladdin; Wicked; and his Tony Award–nominated turn in Two Gentlemen of Verona, among others.
 Davis starred in the television shows That's My Mama, Amen, Madam Secretary, and others.
 He has hosted the Stellar Gospel Music Awards, Gospel Superfest and Lifestyle Magazine.
 Davis has appeared on the game shows Match Game and Pyramid and appeared in many movies.

 Davis is a minister of a Baptist church and has also operated an interdenominational ministry for many years.
 He has been a guest on the Trinity Broadcasting Network many times.
-Davis wrote "A Mason-Dixon Memory", one of the chapters in the book Chicken Soup for the Teenage Soul, about the racism which he experienced while growing up.
+Davis wrote "A Mason-Dixon Memory", one of the chapters in the book Chicken Soup for the Teenage Soul, about the racism that he experienced while growing up.

 Early life

 Davis was born in Chicago, Illinois, the son of Thelma van Putten Langhorn, a nurse, and Toussaint L'Ouverture Davis, a Seventh-day Adventist minister.
-He was raised in Mastic, New York, and he is a graduate of Pine Forge Academy, a Black boarding school operated by the Seventh Day Adventist Church.
+He was raised in Mastic, New York, and he is a graduate of Pine Forge Academy, a Black boarding school operated by the Seventh-day Adventist Church.
 Davis holds a BA in Theology from Oakwood University and a Master of Divinity degree from Andrews University.

 Career

+Before becoming an actor Davis was a songwriter who wrote The Jackson 5's No. 2 hit "Never Can Say Goodbye."

+He made his Broadway debut in the mid-1960s as a replacement in the original Broadway production of Hello, Dolly!
+In 1969, he replaced Cleavon Little in the role of Lee Haines in Jimmy Shine, opposite Dustin Hoffman and Rue McClanahan.
+The following year, he served as standby for Al Freeman, Jr. in the short-lived Broadway play Look to the Lillies, followed by a featured role in The Engagement Baby.
+He created the role of Valentine in Galt MacDermot and John Guare's musical Two Gentlemen of Verona, based on the eponymous Shakespeare comedy.
+For this production, he was nominated for a 1972 Tony Award for Best Actor in a Musical.
+He left the Broadway production on November 27, 1972, to open the touring company in January 1973.
+He played the role of Joey Evans in the 1978 West Coast Revival of Pal Joey, which was called Pal Joey '78.
+He returned to Broadway in 2014, creating the role of the Sultan in the stage adaptation of Disney's Aladdin.
+In 2022, Davis joined the Broadway company of Wicked, playing Dr. Dillamond, a role he had previously played in the show's two separate touring companies.
+He has amassed several Off-Broadway credits as well, including How to Steal an Election (1968), Horseman, Pass By (1969), Lorraine Hansberry's To Be Young, Gifted, and Black (1969), Do It Again!
+(1971), and Hapgood (1994).